La Gioia

 Delbono’s actors go up on stage, one by one.
 Taking the audience by hand, each in his way, they make of each one a travel companion, a part of this endless search.
 Personal stories, masks, clowneries, memories, all fleeting images of people [humans] reaching for joy.

-Thus every night is a dot on the map, every fragment of this piece a single step on the path.
-The journey never ends, the kaleidoscopic wheel of image and emotion keeps on turning.
 Each night, ready for surprise, to the rhythm of this company, on the path of this never-ending quest for joy.

-«I have chosen to give this title to my new theatre production «Joy» – a word which scares me, which reminds me of some joyful family pictures, of joyful children, of joyful landscapes.
+«I have chosen to give this title to my new theatre production “Joy” – a word which scares me, which reminds me of some joyful family pictures, of joyful children, of joyful landscapes.
 All of them are dead, all of them are fake.
-I was very impressed by “The death of Ivan Ilyich” by Leo Tolstoy: in this novella the main character, in the last days of his life, reconciles with his whole existence including the saddest moments of his life.
+I was very impressed by “The death of Ivan Ilyich” by Leo Tolstoy: in this novella the main character, in the last

 Pippo Delbono